IBM/FoodTrackerBackend/StencilFrontend.md

 **Note** If you have completed "AddWebApplication.md", you will already have the required Static File Server.

 ### Saving photos on the server
-1. In the terminal, create the "public" directory:
+1. In the terminal, create the `public` directory:
 ```
 cd ~/FoodTrackerBackend/FoodServer
 mkdir public
 ```
-The default location for a static file server to serve files from is the ./public directory so we will create this directory on our server to save our users' pictures in.
+The default location for a static file server to serve files from is the `./public` directory so we will create this directory on our server to save our users' pictures in.

-2. Open your `Sources > Application > Application.swift` file.
+2. Open your `Sources` > `Application` > `Application.swift` file.
 3. Set up the file handler to write to the web hosting directory by adding the following under the `cloudEnv` declaration:
 ```swift
 private var fileManager = FileManager.default